CorinaMurg/lava-leap-game/README.md

 ## PS: A quick overview of all the (seven!)
 Classes and their roles:

-1. **Level**: Represents the game level with a 2D grid of cells, specifying where walls, actors (e.g., player, lava, coins) are located.
+1. **Level**: Represents the game level with a 2D grid of cells, specifying where walls, actors (player, lava, coins) are located.
-2. **State**: Represents the current state of the game, including the current level, actors, and the game's status (e.g., playing, won, lost).
+2. **State**: Represents the current state of the game, including the current level, actors, and the game's status (playing, won, lost).
 3. **Vector**: Represents 2D vectors and is used for position and movement calculations.
 4. **Player**: Represents the player character, which can move around the game grid.
 5. **Lava**: Represents the moving lava obstacles in the game.
-The lava can move horizontally, vertically, or even stay still.
+The lava can move horizontally, vertically, or be static.
-6. **Coin**: Represents collectible items that the player needs to gather to win the level.
+6. **Coin**: Represents the items that the player needs to collect to win the level.
 7. **DOMDisplay**: Renders the game's state to the DOM, making the game playable in a browser.
 <br>
-<br>Plus, various utility functions that assist in managing player input, game animation, and interactions between game entities.
+<br>Plus, various utility functions that assist in managing player input, game animation, and interactions between actors.